-Our San Diego stepparent adoption lawyers can assist with adoption by a stepparent
+Our San Diego family lawyers can assist with adoption by a stepparent

 A great way to solidify your parental relationship with your stepchild is through adoption.
 A stepparent may adopt a stepchild if he or she is married to the birth parent and has control and custody of the minor child.
 You will then become legally responsible for the child.
 This becomes important when there is a missing biological parent, where the parent has little contact with the child or they have simply abandoned the child.
 In these cases, the law generally allows for stepparent adoption.